Muath al-Kasasbeh: Death

 The Jordanian government assessed that al-Kasasbeh was killed by burning on 3 January, rather than 3 February, when the video was released on Twitter.
-This confirmed that the ISIL never intended to exchange him for al-Rishawi.
+This confirmed that ISIL never intended to exchange him for al-Rishawi.
 Other news reports suggest that he may have been killed a few days later, on 8 January, according to a tweet posted by a Syrian activist from Raqqa that day claiming he saw individuals from ISIL celebrating the death of al-Kasasbeh on 8 January.
 It was reported that al-Kasasbeh was deprived of food beginning five days before he was killed.

 On 25 February 2015, al-l'tisam, a media arm of ISIL, released a video entitled Message to Jordan.
 It showed new excerpts from the video of al-Kasasbeh's burning.

-According to a former ISIL militant and a former Yazidi slave, senior ISIL leader Abu Mohammad al-Adnani personally participated in the killing of al-Kasasbeh.
+According to a former ISIS militant (Abu Mus'ab Al-Urduni) and a female Yazidi former slave (Sipan Ajo), senior ISIL leader Abu Mohammad al-Adnani personally participated in the killing of al-Kasasbeh.

+In January 2025 Swedish authorities announced that Swedish-born, second-generation immigrant Osama Krayem was to be tried at a criminal court in Sweden for the killing of al-Kasasbeh.
+He has previously been convicted of involvement in attacks in Paris in 2015 and in Brussels in 2016, and was transferred to Sweden from France to stand trial in Stockholm.
+On July 31, 2025, he was convicted of serious war crimes and terrorism.
+He was sentenced to life imprisonment.